hipe/tmx/common/doc/issues/019-the-digraph-narrative.md

-`respond_to` `event_stream_graph`, and when one such module is found, add it to a list, and if ever one of these modules is a class, stop right then and there, assuming (if we understand the ancestor chain correctly) that inheritence itself (in conjunction with this facility) will work as expected
+`respond_to` `event_stream_graph`, and when one such module is found, add it to a list, and if ever one of these modules is a class, stop right then and there, assuming (if we understand the ancestor chain correctly) that inheritance itself (in conjunction with this facility) will work as expected

 All of this craziness is to allow the merging of graphs atop the ancestor graphs to see if that is a thing that is useful, but of course, it is all